Mathematical Derivation Graphs: A Relation Extraction Task in STEM Manuscripts: Dataset

+Each article's entry in the dataset comprises four fields: ``Article ID'', ``Equation ID'', ``Adjacency List'', ``Equation Number''.
+Details on the specifics of what each field can be found in Appendix~\ref {apx:data}.
+A specific JSON example of a dataset entry is shown in Fig.~\ref{fig:json_example}.
+For each article, the authors hand-annotated the article and filled in each individual entry in the dataset.
+To ensure the validity and consistency of the corpus, a random subset of articles was processed by all annotators.
+Additionally, the annotators authenticated each other's labeling of every corpus entry multiple times during the dataset creation process.

+The corpus contains $107$ manually annotated articles.
+Two primary annotators performed all labeling, while a third served as a mediator and adjudicated disagreements by majority vote.
+To check consistency, a random subset of articles were independently labeled by all annotators, and every corpus entry was cross-checked by the annotators during the labeling process.
+Out of 107 articles, the annotators disagreed on $12$ $(12/107 \approx 11.2\%)$, yielding a raw agreement rate of $95/107 \approx 88.8\%$.
+No automated annotation tool was used.
+When dealing with human annotators, it is inevitable that some subjectivity and biases will be present.
+To minimize these, the annotators held multiple discussions to ensure consistency with the annotation goals, guided by the principle of minimizing the derivation graph's complexity while preserving the semantic structure of the underlying manuscript.

-Ultimately, the corpus constructed forms the foundation of the study, enabling rigorous evaluation of the effectiveness of various algorithmic approaches for deriving mathematical relationships.
-The selection of these 107 articles, coupled with the focus on diversity and manageable complexity, allows for a balance between comprehensiveness and practical feasibility, laying the groundwork for exploring more advanced techniques in future work.
-The dataset can be accessed at \citep{math_derivation_graphs_dataset}.
+Ultimately, the constructed Mathematical Derivation Graphs Dataset (MDGD) forms the foundation of the study, enabling rigorous evaluation of the effectiveness of various algorithmic approaches for extracting mathematical relationships.
+The selection of these $107$ articles, coupled with the focus on diversity and manageable complexity, allows for a balance between comprehensiveness and feasibility, laying the groundwork for exploring more advanced techniques in future work.